 Ghost Rock Vineyard is a 5-Star James Halliday winery.
 It's Catherine Sparkling is its much lauded queen, its Two Blocks Pinot Noir king.

 The food we play with at Hundred Acres depends on what the land and sea are providing us at the time.
-With the swing of seasons in Tasmania like no other, Alicia and Phil sway accordingly to create workshops and menus that tap into what's abundant, fresh and ready to go with our growers.
+With the swing of seasons in Tasmania like no other, we sway accordingly to create workshops and menus that tap into what's abundant, fresh and ready to go with our growers.
 It allows us to keep you out in the action, as it should be.

 Our workshops are about understanding the connection of the land to the produce it creates